 If you can get your loved ones on board, a healthy lifestyle can become as much a part of your life as your dog’s.
 Track portion sizes and prioritize regular exercise together, weigh your dog regularly, and make sure everyone’s drinking plenty of water.
 Because if you’re sticking to a habit consistently, you’ll find it easier to do so for your dog as well.

-Wrapping up: Helping an overweight dog get (and stay) in shape
+Help your overweight buddy get (and stay) in shape with these steps

 Overweight dogs are vulnerable to serious and potentially life-threatening conditions.
 So make sure to: